-- $(3) The \ customer \ risk \ assessment \ must \ have \ regard \ to \ all \ relevant \ risk \ factors, \ including$ - (a) the business risk assessment carried out under paragraph 5; - (b) the nature, scale, complexity and location of the customer's activities; - (c) the manner in which the products and services are provided to the customer; - (d) the risk factors included in paragraph 15(5) and (7); - (e) the involvement of any third parties for elements of the customer due diligence process, including where reliance is placed on a third party; - (f) any risk assessment carried out under paragraph 9(4); and - (g) whether the relevant person and the customer have met during the business relationship, or its formation, or in the course of an occasional transaction.
+- $(3) The \ customer \ risk \ assessment \ must \ have \ regard \ to \ all \ relevant \ risk \ factors, including$ - (a) the business risk assessment carried out under paragraph 5; - (b) the nature, scale, complexity and location of the customer's activities; - (c) the manner in which the products and services are provided to the customer; - (d) the risk factors included in paragraph 15(5) and (7); - (e) the involvement of any third parties for elements of the customer due diligence process, including where reliance is placed on a third party; - (f) any risk assessment carried out under paragraph 9(4); and - (g) whether the relevant person and the customer have met during the business relationship, or its formation, or in the course of an occasional transaction.

-- (5) Matters that pose a higher risk of ML/FT include - - (a) a business relationship or occasional transaction with a customer that is resident or located in a jurisdiction in List A; and - (b) a customer that is the subject of a warning in relation to AML/CFT matters issued by a competent authority or equivalent authority in another jurisdiction.
+- (5) Matters that pose a higher risk of ML/FT include - (a) a business relationship or occasional transaction with a customer that is resident or located in a jurisdiction in List A; and - (b) a customer that is the subject of a warning in relation to AML/CFT matters issued by a competent authority or equivalent authority in another jurisdiction.

-- (7) matters that may pose a higher risk of ML/FT include - - (a) activity in a jurisdiction the relevant person deems to be higher risk of ML/FT;
+- (7) matters that may pose a higher risk of ML/FT include - (a) activity in a jurisdiction the relevant person deems to be higher risk of ML/FT; - (b) a business relationship or occasional transaction with a customer resident or located in a jurisdiction in List B; - (c) activity in a jurisdiction in List A or B;